tofuutils/tenv/README.md

 String (Default: "")

-Allow to specify a local file path to OpenTofu PGP public key, if not present download https://get.opentofu.org/opentofu.asc.
+Allow to specify a local file path or URL to OpenTofu PGP public key.
+If a URL is provided (starting with "http://" or "https://"), the key will be downloaded from that URL.
+If a local file path is provided, the key will be read from that location.
+If not set, the key will be downloaded from the default URL (https://get.opentofu.org/opentofu.asc).

 `tenv tofu` subcommands `detect`, `ìnstall` and `use` support a `--key-file`, `-k` flag version.